wenzelm/slidr-sloppr/README.md

 #### I want to analyse hundreds of RNA-Seq libraries - can SLIDR handle it?

 Yes, but be aware of bottlenecks:
-- Read alignment and tail extraction are the most time consuming steps.
-SLIDR processes libraries sequentially, using all available threads at any one time.
-If you have an HPC cluster at hand, it would be much faster to set up a task array job for aligning reads manually ([HISAT2 or BOWTIE2 commands](#softclipalign)) and then use the BAM files as input for SLIDR

 - Tail alignment with BLASTN may be time consuming despite multithreading.
 - Final SL consensus calling in R may require large amounts of RAM if many millions of reads pass filters.

-Future updates may support more efficient data structures and automatic HPC job control.
 SLIDR typically does not need huge amounts of raw data to yield robust results, so consider starting with a small number of libraries.

 <a name="slopprguidelines"></a>
 ### SLOPPR